apptainer/singularity-userdocs/definition_files.rst

 The ``%environment`` section allows you to define environment variables that will be set at runtime.
 Note that these variables are not made available at build time by their inclusion in the ``%environment`` section.
-This means that if you need the same variables during build time, you should also define them in your ``%post`` section.
+This means that if you need the same variables during the build process, you should also define them in your ``%post`` section.
 Specifically:

 -  **during build**: The ``%environment`` section is written to a file in the container metadata directory.
 This file is not sourced.

 -  **during runtime**: The file in the container metadata directory is sourced.

-Since the file is ultimately sourced, you should use the same conventions that you would use in a ``.bashrc`` or ``.profile`` file.
+You should use the same conventions that you would use in a ``.bashrc`` or ``.profile`` file.
 Consider this example from the def file above:

 .. code-block:: none